-For most people, the Wifi router included with the Starlink hardware kit will work just fine.
-But if you want better performance, more features, or expanded coverage, an aftermarket router is a good upgrade to make.
-The Starlink router performs just fine, but gamers and other power users might want the expanded capabilities that it can’t provide.
+The Wifi router included in the Starlink kit works fine for most people and use cases.
+But if you want better performance, more features, or expanded coverage, an aftermarket router is a good upgrade to consider.
+3rd party routers unlock more potential for your Starlink system.
+You can gain access to parental controls, device management, and port forwarding, for example.

 In this guide, I will show you how to use an aftermarket router with Starlink.
 I will also go over why you would even want to bother.
 Finally, I’ll recommend a few of the best Wifi routers for Starlink users.

 Advantages of aftermarket Wifi routers

 You’ve already paid hundreds of dollars to get Starlink, why would you want to spend more money when the hardware kit already includes a wireless router?
 For most people, it’s not necessary to upgrade.
 But for gamers, people that work from home, or other power users, upgrading to a better router can unlock great features and higher performance.
-Here are some advantages of aftermarket routers:
+Here are some advantages that aftermarket routers can give you:

 - Higher performance – Today’s best Wifi routers come with Wifi 6 technology, gigabit ethernet ports, and other features that the standard Starlink router doesn’t have.
 These features can enable faster speeds, greater range, and more reliability.

-- Better mesh speeds – Starlink sells their own mesh nodes to expand Wifi coverage, but they are only dual-band, compared to the latest tri-band technology.
-An aftermarket router can provide faster mesh speeds and seamless coverage
+- Better mesh speeds – Starlink sells their own mesh system to expand Wifi coverage, but it is only dual-band, compared to the latest tri-band technology.
+An aftermarket router can provide faster mesh speeds and seamless coverage.

 - More security features – Most aftermarket routers come with a comprehensive administration portal that allows you to set up advanced security features, port forwarding, VPN’s, etc.